 The master's program in Controlling, Finance and Accounting (M.Sc.) conveys theoretical and application-oriented knowledge, analytical skills, as well as communication competencies and capabilities.
 Its aim is to provide a holistic qualification for mangement accounting, financial and accounting tasks - through an innovative teaching and learning concept that focuses on small groups, interactive learning and the direct application of the knowledge in research projects.
 Electives offer the opportunity to focus on one of the three main components individually.

 By combining management accounting, financial and accounting subjects, the program provides a broad range of qualifications for job positions in management accounting and accounting departments, both in management and expert roles.
 Furthermore, graduates are qualified for job positions at national and international auditing and consulting companies.
-With this background, graduates are well prepared for for future professional challenges.
+With this background, graduates are well prepared for future professional challenges.
 The program is mainly taught in German.
 Applicants whose mother tongue is not German should be fluent in German (level C1 is required).

 Full-time study program with 90 ECTS in three semesters including master’s thesis